 Projects

-Personally I find peoples’ “programming origin story” to be valuable in understanding their perspective, so here’s some side projects that I’ve hacked on over the years, in roughly reverse chronological order.
-This list is definitely incomplete, but you’ll get the idea.
+Personally I find peoples' "programming origin story" to be valuable in understanding their perspective, so here are some side projects that I've hacked on over the years, in roughly reverse chronological order.
+This list is definitely incomplete, but you'll get the idea.

 Relatedly, I’ve also given a decent amount of talks and taken a couple of online courses to learn new things.